-This was Van Damme’s followup to KICKBOXER, and that movie’s more fun but he has more of a badass presence in this one.
-He doesn’t have that dorkiness that he started his career with.
+This was released a few months before KICKBOXER, and that movie’s more fun but he has more of a badass presence in this one.
+He doesn’t have that dorkiness.
 It helps that he doesn’t have to read many lines, but he’s giving a performance here.
 You wonder what he’s thinking.
 Gibson never says who he is, but we periodically see snippets of his memories of his former life with a pony tail and a family.
 We piece together the specifics of how the villain of the piece (one-time actor Vincent Klyn) ruined his life and must be avenged.

 We meet that guy before anybody else, and he’s ridiculous.
 He’s a huge white guy with long dreadlocks, a chain mail vest and giant Boz type sunglasses.
 His eyes glow and his voice is artificially deepened.
 He narrates the opening, explaining that he doesn’t want the disease to be cured.
 “Restore it?
 Why?
 I like the death!
 I like the misery!
 I LIKE THIS WORLD!”
 He’s the old guard afraid of change.
 Lord Humongous worrying about gentrification.
 There goes the neighborhood, you know.

 (I don’t think I ever realized the title track of Method Man’s second album